Seattle: May 14 - 17, 2026

 Program Highlights:

 We are bringing together residents, professionals, and emerging community builders from across the Pacific Northwest and beyond for a day of learning, connection, and real-world insight.
-The program is designed for dreamers, forming groups, long-time communitarians, and professionals working in the community-rooted housing space.
-A detailed schedule will be released in March.
+Designed for dreamers, forming groups, long-time communitarians, and professionals, the program weaves together inspiration and practical tools across the full lifecycle of community-rooted housing.

 Purchased Separately: Cohousing Bus & Walking Tours